Scaffold-Stark/speedrunstark/README.md

 👩‍🚀 Use `yarn account` to view your deployer account balances.

-⛽️ You will need to send ETH to your **deployer address** with your wallet, or get it from a public faucet of your chosen network.
+⛽️ You will need to send STRK to your **deployer address** with your wallet, or get it from a public faucet of your chosen network.

 🚀 Run `yarn deploy` to deploy your smart contract to a public network (selected in `networks.ts`)